Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

-## Catalog Tree to Tree value mapping
+## Catalog tree to tree value mapping

 ![Catalog tree to tree value mapping](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/CatalogTreeToTreeValueMapping.png "[Catalog tree to tree value mapping]")

 This extension is used to map a catalog attribute to a tree node attribute.
 It is mainly used to map the Actindo specific categories.

 ### Possible data type mappings

+> [Info] The data type of the destination attribute and the selected ETL extension determine the data type of the source attribute.

 | Destination attribute data type  | Source attribute data type     |
 |----------------------------------|--------------------------------|